 The real advantage of this is that because the transfer of shares to the survivor is not considered an inheritance but instead is treated in the same way as a sale of shares, then the rate of tax paid is only 5.09%, as with any transfer of shares.
 For an unmarried partner, this represents an enormous saving on the usual rate of inheritance tax for ‘strangers’ of 60%.
 Not only that, the rights of the deceased’s reserved heirs, ie children, are effectively eliminated with regard to the assets of the SCI.

 Previously, there were disadvantages to this structure in the UK.
 This is because the Inland Revenue would treat the shareholders as if they were directors receiving benefits in kind from the company.
 Thus the shareholders would be charged income tax on the deemed rental value of the property for all the time it was available to them during the year.
-Fortunately, provisions in the 2007 budget provided that this measure will be abolished from 2008 and apply retrospectively.
+Fortunately, this measure was abolished from 2008.
 Therefore anyone setting up an SCI now is unlikely to have any tax problems at home.

 Are you eligible to use a tontine clause?

 There are some provisos to the use of a tontine clause whether in a purchase contract or the statuts (articles of association) of an SCI.
 These are that the couple must contribute equally in financial terms to the purchase and that they must be of similar age.
 The reason for this latter proviso is that the people concerned must have the same life expectancy to have an equal chance of benefiting from the tontine clause eventually.
 The reason for the former is that if the contributions were not equal, there would be a disguised gift and hence an avoidance of tax.
 It might also be seen as a deliberate attempt to benefit the partner to the disadvantage of any reserved heirs, which may be considered an abuse of law in France, leading to the arrangement being treated as void.